 It's not as well-known as other Japanese gardens, making it possible to experience it with far smaller crowds.
 The sprawling garden has six ponds, and thirteen landscaped hills among its 750,000 square meters.

 The Kikugetsutei teahouse (accessible for a small fee) overlooks the main pond and is the perfect setting to experience the Japanese Tea Ceremony.
 Boat rides on the pond are also bookable.
+Don't forget to visit their Koi ponds while here.

 The garden is a short walk from the two nearest train stations: JR Ritsurin-Koen-Kitaguchi Station (JR Kotoku line) and Kotoden Ritsurin Koen Station (Kotoden Kotohira Line).